a-zeg/ellipsoids/README.md

 ![Bottleneck distance](images/bottleneckdistance_circle_outliers.png)

-### Pending:
-- calculate bottleneck distances if there are outliers and if not for both Rips and ellipsoid complexes for multiple examples

 # Acknowledgements
 - Kalisnik, Lesnik - [Finding the Homology of Manifolds using Ellipsoids (2020)](https://arxiv.org/abs/2006.09194) is the inspiration for this project.